IM-fpak/SDS/README.md

 <img src="https://user-images.githubusercontent.com/86028042/122354240-16fe5780-cf51-11eb-96a8-f5f4a940fbd0.png">

-**Network of Polish-speaking actors**.
-The anti-vaccine debate appears to be shaped mostly by collective actors, such as right-wing, often radical media portals, for instance &quot;Nasza Polska&quot; or &quot;Polonia Christiana 24&quot;.
+**Network of Polish-speaking actors.** The anti-vaccine debate appears to be shaped mostly by collective actors, such as right-wing, often radical media portals, for instance &quot;Nasza Polska&quot; or &quot;Polonia Christiana 24&quot;.
 The liberal-conservative news media website &quot;Najwyższy czas!&quot; holds a central position in Polish network, being referred to by both individuals and collective actors.
 Furthermore, the Facebook page &quot;Stop compulsory vaccination&quot; which is followed by 19,279 users is a key actor in the debate.
 However, it mostly links to other anti-vaccine actors, and its individual users do not engage actively in creating its content.
 Conspiracy-theory blogs take peripheral positions in the network, often referring to each other, and rarely being linked to by other actors.
 Lastly, the popular microblogging webpage wykop.pl is also placed in the periphery and its users refer to a wider array of sources, including direct links to official institutions.

 After having explored the relations between key anti-vaccine actors, our analysis moves on to explore where these actors are situated in the broader Covid-19 vaccine debate on Twitter (RQ3).

-## Twitter data collection
+### Twitter data collection

 The collection of the three country-specific datasets was conducted in two rounds: During the first round, we sampled tweets based on the Danish, German and Polish vaccine-related terms which we had found through the netnographic campaign.
 We then trained the word embedding model _word2vec_ on our three tweet corpora to subsequently find similar words to the query terms of the first sampling round (see ASDS2 section).
 We manually selected vaccine-related terms, finalized our list of query terms (see appendix xx) and sampled our final three datasets.